NAVAJYOTH-KRISHNAN/NAVAJYOTH-KRISHNAN/README.md

 - 👋 Hi, I’m @NAVAJYOTH-KRISHNAN
-- 👀 I’m interested in Coding
-- 📫 How to reach me - On Email:navajyothkrish@gmail.com
+- 📫 How to reach me - On Email:navajyothkrishnand@gmail.com
-- ⚡ Fun fact: No facts are fun .
-Geeks make it looka like fun.
-- My Desktop Personal Site : https://navajyoth-krishnan-d.pages.dev/

 <!---
 NAVAJYOTH-KRISHNAN/NAVAJYOTH-KRISHNAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.